SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Some days I can't even have a 'thought' without 'ugh'."
 - "If you're going to be compared to a donut, you should emulate the French cruller: light, airy, and deliciously twisted."
+- "Is it possible to pretend to be unpretentious?"